ShubhamSemwal/MLAI/README.md

 System Specifications • Processor Apple M1/M2 silicon • macOS Monterey • Version - 12.5 • System Type x64-based PC • Installed Physical Memory 8.00 GB

 The code was written in Python and the environment was set up on **Google Colab**.

-Important variables to narrow study beyond what we do.
-What rises to most important.
-Conclusion what is that variable
-How to interpret the coef.
-interactions of variables